 Durham University’s annual Summer in the City festival celebrates Durham’s arts.
 Each year we aim to establish curated and collaborative programmes and to spark creativity across the city in June and July each year.

-Durham University’s Summer in the City festival brings together three programmes of work; visual art, music and theatre.
-Each strand has previously produced established programmes of events throughout June.
-Durham County Council’s Gala Theatre and Durham University Student Theatre and music have established traditions of developing productions each summer, including productions by students, while the art programme (previously known as Art Durham) brings together exhibitions, talks, commissions, screenings and workshops.
+Between 2019 and 2022, Summer in the City festival brought together three programmes of work; visual art, music and theatre.
+Each strand previously produced established programmes of events throughout June across the city; Durham County Council’s Gala Theatre and Durham University Student Theatre and music have established traditions of developing productions each summer, including productions by students, while the art programme (previously known as Art Durham) brought together exhibitions, talks, commissions, screenings and workshops.
 In June 2019 all three programmes united under Summer in the City festival and collectively engaged with over 19,000 visitors and participants.

 In response to the Covid-19 pandemic, we have repurposed our plans and gone digital to bring you SitC ONLINE 2020 all summer.

 - Visitors participated by visiting festival exhibitions and events across the city in 25 different locations.